MechanicalRock/twitter-blurb-generator/module3/README.md

 **3.1.1 Track When Blurb Has Finished Generating**

-We can only start edit a blurb for once all the blurbs have finished generating.
+We can only start editing a blurb once all the blurbs have finished generating.

-1. Create a boolean state variable that tracks if all the blurbs have finished generating.
+1. Create a boolean state variable in `index.tsx` that tracks if all the blurbs have finished generating.
 Then pass this value as a `prop` to the `Blurb` component.

 <details>
   <summary>Solution</summary>